RubyDevInc/paho.mqtt.ruby/README.md

 * ack_timeout : The timer after which a non-acknowledged packet is considered as a failure
 ```

 The description of the callback accessor is detailed in the section dedicated to the callbacks.
-The client also have three read only attributes which provided information on the client state.
+The client also have three read only attributes which provide information on the client state.
 ```
 * registered_callback : The list of topics where callback have been registred which the associated callback
 * subscribed_topics   : The list of the topics where the client is currentely receiving publish.